wescmx/aws-securityhub-findings-collector/README.md

 ## Features

 - Collects CRITICAL and HIGH severity findings from SecurityHub
-- Runs automatically on the 1st of each month
+- Configurable schedule (daily, weekly, or monthly) via cron expression
 - Stores findings in both JSON and CSV formats
-- Files are named with the format `bucket_name/YYYY-MM-DD.{json,csv}`
+- Files are named with the format `bucket_name/YYYY-MM-DD/findings.{json,csv}`
 - Includes proper error handling and pagination for large result sets

 ## Output Files